Kraft Foods: Kraft and Heinz merger

 On March 25, 2015, Kraft Foods Group Inc. announced that it would merge with the H.J.
 Heinz Company, owned by 3G Capital and Berkshire Hathaway Inc. Kraft's shares rose about 17 percent in premarket trading after the announcement of the deal, which will bring Heinz back to the public market following its takeover over two years prior.
 The companies completed the merger on July 2, 2015.

+In 2025, Kraft Heinz confirmed that they will be spending $3 billion on its U.S. manufacturing facilities, adding 3,500 employees to the Lunchables producer's workforce.

 Sponsorships and promotions

 Kraft is an official partner and sponsor of both Major League Soccer and the National Hockey League.
 Since 2006, Kraft Foods has sponsored Kraft Hockeyville, a reality television series produced by CBC/SRC Sports, in which communities demonstrate their commitment to the sport of ice hockey in a contest revolving around the theme of community spirit.
 The winning community gets a cash prize dedicated to upgrading their hometown arena, as well as the opportunity to host an NHL preseason game.
 In 2007, it was then relegated to segments aired during Hockey Night in Canada.
 In 2015, Kraft Hockeyville was expanded to the United States with a separate competition for communities there.

 From 2002 to 2014, Kraft sponsored the Kraft Nabisco Championship, one of the four "majors" on the LPGA tour.
 The company also sponsored the Kraft Fight Hunger Bowl, a post-season college football bowl game, from 2010 to 2012.